Nagum0/Echcell/README.md

     - *Condition*: Checks whether a condition is true or false;
     - *If the condition is true*: Returns the element or expression after THEN;
     - *If the condition is false*: Returns the element or expression after ELSE;
+    - Currently condition checking only works on Number types;
 ```
 = IF 1 == 1 THEN SUM A1 A5 ELSE SUM B1 B5
 ```